jgrassler/talks/magnum-debugging-101/full/main.md

 * If you do get an error message after a bit, your problem is a lack of RabbitMQ messages magnum-api expects in response to the messages it sent for magnum-conductor.

   That usually means that there's no magnum-conductor listening to the RabbitMQ message queue, usually because it has crashed.
-In that case, restart magnum-conductor.
+In that case, check whether magnum-conductor is running properly.

 -->